 Altius Minerals Corporation is a publicly traded company, incorporated and domiciled in Canada.
 The address of its registered office is Suite 202, 66 Kenmount Road, St. John's, Newfoundland and Labrador, Canada A1B 3V7.

-These interim condensed Consolidated Financial Statements were approved and authorized for issuance by the Board of Directors on December 14, 2011.
+These Consolidated Financial Statements were approved and authorized for issuance by the Board of Directors on June 26, 2012.

 2. BASIS OF PRESENTATION